 The Epson Moverio smart glasses are an Android-based device.
 Linking the glasses to the WIFI network of the attraction is just a matter of launching the WIFI settings in the Android OS.
 From here, you can scan the available WIFI networks and connect the device.
 Once configured, the device will connect to the WIFI network automatically whenever it powers up.

-Next, you need to install the InThrall app.
+Next, you need to install the Birket Engineering InThrall app.
 InThrall is a licensed app that must be side-loaded onto your Android device.
-Please contact Alcorn McBride for more details on obtaining the app and licensing.
+Please contact Birket Engineering for more details on obtaining the app and licensing:

 This application note can serve as a starting point in implementing captioning with your own application.
 Keep in mind that it’s easy to scale the system to include as many or as few captioning sources as you need.
 In fact, you don’t even require the iBeacons if you only have a single captioning source.
 You can simply program your Alcorn McBride show controller to Multicast captions to InThrall’s default address.